iancoralogix/multi-terraform-provider-examples/README.md

 # Multi-provider Terraform and Terragrunt examples

+### Overview
-The two directories, `terraform-example` and `terragrunt-example` show small examples of calling modules that expect more than one Terraform provider with either `terraform` or `terragrunt`.
+The two directories, `terraform-example`, and `terragrunt-example` show small examples of calling modules that expect more than one Terraform provider with `terraform` or `terragrunt`.
 It's advisable to use `aws-vault` when testing locally, and you should call a profile in your `aws-vault exec` that can assume both of those roles.
-There are different approaches to authentication that are outside of the scope of this example.
-The purpose is to show two basic ways to configure your root Terraform module, or your monolithic Terragrunt module.
+Different approaches to authentication are outside of the scope of this example.
+The purpose is to show two basic ways to configure your root Terraform module or your monolithic Terragrunt module.